ngds/ADEPT_frontend/README.md

 ### API Key (Test Set) Request Form

+xDD must control access to its resources to ensure that they are used for legitimate scientific research in bulk text data-mining and that xDD is not used by bad-actors to circumnavigate normal licensing restrictions (i.e., to download PDFs that they would not normally have legal access to for purposes other than text data-mining). xDD fulfils this responsibility by ensuring that its full-text documents do not leave its servers.

+An exception to this rule are test-sets that ADEPT users may use for local development of xDD APPLICATIONS.
+A test-set is a random sample of 200 documents from a SAVED SET that a user may download onto their local machines for development purposes.
+New test sets can be requested from the SAVED SETS or DICTIONARIES tab.
+Once approved by the xDD system, users can find a unique API-key and URL to to their requested test-set in the TEST SETS tab.

 User must define the test sets and dictioanary associated that can be used in applications.
 These are XDD defined test sets.

 Upon giving the user a key, we can specify whether they want to do 1 of 3 actions with it: